sean-lamont/bait/_docs/experiments.md

 with the path to the associated configuration file passed in as the `config-name` parameter.
 Parameters can be overloaded, added or removed using the Hydra override grammar.

+# Resuming Runs
+To resume a run, you should add the following fields to the final configuration file:

+- `exp_config.resume: true`
+- `logging_config.id: {wandb_id}` where `wandb_id` is the id associated with the resuming run
+- `exp_config.directory: {base_dir}` where `base_dir` is the root of the directory created from the resuming run.
+  By default, this is in the format:

 # Supervised